What is developmental editing?

 What does the editor do?

 First, I quickly read through the entire story to get a feeling for the pace, tone and whether or not it would engage a reader, highlighting anything which particularly stands out to me.

-At the end I prepare a detailed critique, tying my comments together and including notes on the story, structure, premise, character development, setting, use of dialogue and narrative voice.
+At the end I prepare a six to eight page critique in the form of a revision letter, tying my comments together and including notes on the story, structure, premise, character development, setting, use of dialogue and narrative voice.
 I summarise what’s working and not working and give concrete examples as to how any problems might be remedied.
 This is the revision letter and will focus on the main areas which, if strengthened, would serve to bring your manuscript to the next level.
 In some cases, it may be beneficial to undergo more than one round of developmental editing.

 What does the author do?